danielelectronics/danielelectronics.github.io/_posts/2016-01-03-msp430-analog-guage-clock.md

 date: 2016-01-03 11:11:11
 tags: electronics programming microcontroller
 image: "/assets/images/2016-01-03/1.jpg"
 description: "A clock that displays the time using analog ammeters, made with the MSP430 microcontroller.
-This was a final project for a class, but it was a lot of fun, and has a really cool steam-punk look to it."
+This was a final project for a class, but it was a lot of fun, and has a really cool steampunk look to it."
 ---

 Overview
 --------

 After seeing an analog meter clock years ago on Hackaday ([link](http://hackaday.com/2012/08/24/volt-meter-clock-also-displays-the-temperature/)), I decided it was time I built my own, using the MSP430G2553 microcontroller that I was using the embedded systems class I was taking.
-I wanted to use the clock as the final project for the class, so I decided to implement the real time clock using the microcontroller itself, instead of pairing it with a serial real time clock module.
+I wanted to use the clock as the final project for the class, so I decided to implement the real-time clock using the microcontroller itself, instead of pairing it with a serial real-time clock module.
 The whole project consists of just the microcontroller, a watch crystal, some resistors and trimmer pots, and three analog ammeters.
 I completed the project with the help of my buddy Doug and ended up getting an A on the project.
-If you don’t want to read the entire post, you can download at the entire source code [here](/assets/images/2016-01-03/main.c).
+If you don’t want to read the entire post, you can download the entire source code [here](/assets/images/2016-01-03/main.c).

-Implementing the Real Time Clock
+Implementing the Real-Time Clock
 --------------------------------

 Like I said before, this was a project for my embedded systems class, so I wanted to do everything using only the microcontroller we used in class, the MSP430G2553 that comes with the TI Launchpad.
-I implemented the real time clock (RTC) using a 32.768 kHz watch crystal (the one the comes with the launchpad) and the watchdog timer.
+I implemented the real-time clock (RTC) using a 32.768 kHz watch crystal (the one the comes with the launchpad) and the watchdog timer.
 I decided to use the watchdog timer so I could use the other two timers on the ‘G2553 for pulse width modulating the ammeters that are used to indicate the time.

-To get the RTC working, first the clock source must be configured.
+To get the RTC working, first, the clock source must be configured.
 I used the LFXT1CLK clock source with the crystal and set the loading capacitance to 6pF.
 I experimented with an oscilloscope to see which loading capacitance worked best because I wasn’t sure what the parasitic capacitance of the strip-board circuit was.
 TI has a great application not on selecting crystals and loading capacitors.
 Here’s a [link](http://www.ti.com/lit/an/slaa322d/slaa322d.pdf) (PDF warning) if you want to give it a read.
 Then, I set the watchdog timer to a 1000ms period and enabled its interrupt as shown in the code below.

 {% highlight c linenos %}
 // Configure clock